What is the Best Shed Paint?

 Once your shed is structurally sound, give it a good clean before starting to paint it.
 Remove any debris, cobwebs, mud, mould and moss with a wire brush.
-If the shed is very mouldy you might want to wash it down with a fungicidal wash.
+If the shed is mouldy, you should wash it down with a fungicidal wash.

-This may seem like a lot of work, but the preparation is key to getting a good finish and making your shed last longer.
+This may seem like a lot of work, but preparation is key when it comes to achieving a good finish and making your shed last longer.

-Once you are ready for painting, choose a product that is formulated for rough sawn timber.
-Use a good quality shed paint as this will give you a better finish and last longer than cheaper products.
+Once you are ready to start painting, choose a product that is formulated for rough-sawn timber.
+Check reviews to make sure you are using a high-quality shed paint; good-quality paint will give you a better finish and will last longer than cheaper products.

-Apply your paint in dry conditions when the temperature is above 5°C. You can use a brush or a sprayer, but if you use a sprayer be sure to protect surrounding areas and windows before you start.
+Apply your paint in dry conditions when the temperature is above 5°C. You can generally use a brush or a sprayer, although some paints may need to be diluted before they will spray properly.

 Alternatively, you may use an exterior gloss paint.
 This is a more complicated job as the wood will need to be primed first if it has not previously been painted.
 If your furniture has previously been painted, you will need to scrape off any peeling paint and give the furniture a good sand before applying a fresh coat.